iqrf/iqrf-gateway-daemon/docs/introduction.rst

 - Growing base of `examples and reference apps`_

-  - Great inspiration on how to work with our API from your favourite programming language
+  - Great inspiration on how to work with our JSON API from your favourite programming language

 - Long term support